top of page

 Power You Can Build On

-At the heart of the Freedom Center is a 4 MW dedicated live power system, distributed across dual hardened buildings on a secure 6.5-acre campus.
+At the heart of the property is a 4 MW dedicated live power system, distributed across dual hardened buildings on a secure 6.5-acre campus.

 Every subsystem runs at N+1 redundancy, with an engineered track to N+2 within the year.
 Backup reliability is reinforced through dual Caterpillar generator systems with independent fuel and feed paths, ensuring continuous operation for broadcast-grade and AI-critical workloads alike.

 Power here isn’t speculative — it’s verified.
-This site was built to stay live when everything else goes dark, and under Data Power Supply’s modernization plan, it will exceed those standards.
+This site was built to stay live when everything else goes dark, and under Data Power Supply’s modernization plan, it could exceed those standards.

 The Hemisphere’s Broadcast and Data Bridge

-Few facilities in the United States can match the Freedom Center’s hybrid connectivity profile — a blend of terrestrial, subsea, and satellite capabilities that position it as a hemispheric crossroads for data and media.
+Few facilities in the United States include hybrid connectivity profile — a blend of terrestrial, subsea, and satellite capabilities that position it as a hemispheric crossroads for data and media.

 • Tier-1 Carrier-Neutral Fiber: The site offers diverse routing options with low-latency westbound paths to Los Angeles and southern routes through NAP of the Americas, enabling seamless connectivity into Latin American and Caribbean markets.